dschmeh/lighthouseR/README.md

 ```

 # Starting Lighthouse and retriving data of a specific page
-Getting data for a specific URL
+Getting data for a specific URL.
+The Function will start a Lighthouse-Test for the given URL.
+This can take up to a minute.
+If View is TRUE the full report will automaticly open in the Browser.
+Default for this is FALSE.
 ```
 page<-"https://www.r-project.org/"
-lighthouse(page)
+lighthouse(page, view = FALSE))
 ```